varigamy/vending-service/README.md

 4. API references

 # Build and Test
-Go to the *vending-machine* (downloaded from the repository).
+Go to the *vending-service* (downloaded from the repository).
 You'll see the **pom.xml** file in the root directory.

 Run (in cmd) the command:

 **mvn install**

-This will compile and build the project (the project will be packaged and archived in a jar file and created in the maven directory (in our case it might be C:/maven/com/vending/vending-machine/1.0.0 depending on what path we set to the **localRepository** in **settings.xml**.
+This will compile and build the project (the project will be packaged and archived in a jar file and created in the maven directory (in our case it might be C:/maven/com/vending/vending-service/1.0.0 depending on what path we set to the **localRepository** in **settings.xml**.
 See above).

 Wait for several minutes (until all libs and dependencies are downloaded from the Maven central Repository https://search.maven.org/).
-The project is compiled and packaged to the C:/maven/com/vending/vending-machine/1.0.0 directory: this directory is specified in the **pom.xml** file.
+The project is compiled and packaged to the C:/maven/com/vending/vending-service/1.0.0 directory: this directory is specified in the **pom.xml** file.

 **Important**
-Run **mvn install** always after you take changes from the git repository for the corresponding project (vending-machine).
+Run **mvn install** always after you take changes from the git repository for the corresponding project (vending-service).
 Sometimes when you pick up new changes you will have to run:

 **mvn clean install**

-When the **maven install** operation is completed go to the C:/maven/com/vending/vending-machine/1.0.0.
+When the **maven install** operation is completed go to the C:/maven/com/vending/vending-service/1.0.0.
 Open your command line there and run:

-**java -jar vending-machine-1.0.0.jar**
+**java -jar vending-service-1.0.0.jar**

 This will start the embedded Tomcat servlet container and your App is deployed after a couple of seconds.